meltaierorg/backstageapp/README.md

 backend.add(customAuth);
 ```
-**Note**: Depending on your Organization you may want to edit the existing code provided for Custom Auth.
+**Note**: Depending on your Organization you may need to edit the existing code provided for Custom Auth.
-<p>If you are also integrating many identity sources, you may need to consider developing your own transformer code.
+<p>If you are also integrating many identity sources, you may need to consider developing your own User Profile Transformer code.
 For example, if you are ingesting
-identities from different tenants, you may want to edit the namespace the user Entity is assigned to.
-The namespace provides the means to setup logical grouping of entities from different Identity Sources(default namespace is otherwise used - 'default').</p>
+identities from different Azure Tenants, you may want to edit the namespace the user Entity is assigned to when they login to Backstage.
+The namespace provides the means to setup logical grouping of entities from different Identity Sources (default namespace is otherwise used - 'default').</p>

 More info on namespaces can be found here [Entity References](https://backstage.io/docs/features/software-catalog/references/)